interlay/interbtc-spec/polkabtc-spec/docs/source/security_performance/liquidations.rst

 In both cases, the Vault’s entire BTC holdings are liquidated and its DOT collateral is slashed - up to 150% (secure collateral threshold) of the liquidated BTC value.

-Consequently, the PolkaBTC bridge initiates a Burn Event to restore the 1:1 balance between BTC and PolkaBTC.
+Consequently, the bridge offers users to burn ("Burn Event") their tokens to restore the 1:1 balance between the issued (e.g., PolkaBTC) and locked asset (e.g., BTC).

 Crash Failures
 ~~~~~~~~~~~~~~